-The dogs completely hated Amie and growled and barked at her for the entire 20 minutes that we were there, but for some reason they loved me, so she spent most of the time in the car and I walked around trying to see if I could find any of the aforementioned elk.
+The dogs completely hated Amie and growled and barked at her for the entire 20 minutes that we were there, but for some reason, they loved me.
+She spent most of the time in the car, and I walked around, trying to see if I could find any of the aforementioned elk.

-After about 20 minutes walking the ground I still didn’t see any people or any elk.
+After about 20 minutes walking the grounds, I still didn’t see any people or any elk.

-I walked over to the bathrooms, which were nice and much better then a pit stop at one of the gas stations along the way, and saw my only elk of the day.
+I walked over to the bathrooms, which were nice and much better than a pit stop at one of the gas stations along the way, and saw my only elk of the day.

 Unfortunately, this elk was simply the sign showing what was in store for me here.
-After walking around for a couple more minutes I took some pictures of the beautiful landscape this reserve sits on and got back in my car.
+After walking around for a couple more minutes, I took some pictures of the beautiful landscape this reserve sat on and got back in my car.

 The highlight of my time here was seeing one of the dogs standing on top of a picnic bench as I pulled out of the park.
 He looked like he was protecting the area from danger, like Amie.